edwardne/CS-325-Group-Assignments/README.md

 5. Print results

 Is it satisfy running time output? <-I think so?
 Merging an array is probably a log n, and since there are m arrays, you get mlog n.

+Edit:
+Idea:
+1. Read the array from binary file.
+2. Put them into m arrays consisting of n elements
+3. for i=1 to m-1, Use Merge function in MergeSort to Merge all m arrays
+4. Find K with arr[k-1]
+5. Print results